RocketStack: Level-aware Deep Recursive Ensemble Learning Architecture: Methodology

-The multi-class pipeline incorporates a broader, comprising eight feature selection variants.
-Besides a baseline that retains every feature, two SFE options apply the filter either at every level or only at periodically.
-Dimensionality reduction by autoencoder is tested in three forms: a two-layer network that runs each level, the same two-layer network run periodically, and a deeper three-layer network run at the same checkpoints; each version compresses the current feature matrix to one-third of its width, no matter how large it has grown.
-A final family uses an attention layer: after training, features whose relevance scores exceed the 75th percentile are kept and the rest discarded, so the subset size adjusts automatically instead of being fixed.
+For binary classification, three configurations are supported: no compression, in which all features are retained throughout, per-level SFE selection, applied independently at every level, and periodic SFE selection, applied only at levels 3, 6, and 9.
+The periodic setting allows limited feature accumulation between recalibration steps and constrains overfitting and runtime.
+For multi-class classification, a broader pipeline is evaluated, comprising eight variants.
+Besides the no-compression baseline and two SFE options (per-level and periodic), autoencoder-based compression is tested in three forms: a two-layer network run at every level, the same two-layer network run periodically, and a deeper three-layer network run at the same checkpoints.
+In each case, the current feature matrix is compressed to one-third of its width regardless of its growth.
+A final family uses an attention layer: after training, features with relevance scores above the 75th percentile are retained and the rest discarded, so the subset size adapts automatically rather than being fixed.

-Across both binary and multi-class pipelines, these feature selection strategies are embedded prior to model pruning within each recursive stage.
-This ensures that the retained meta-features are both compact and contextually meaningful.
-The dual philosophy of continuous versus periodic recalibration allows RocketStack to navigate the trade-off between representational richness and computational feasibility.
-The RocketStack framework is designed to ensure methodological transparency, modular adaptability, and fine-grained control over feature propagation within recursive ensemble learning.
-A detailed flow chart of the architecture of the framework is provided in \autoref{fig:ensemblingpipeline_binaryandmc_together}.
-All three feature selection methods are descbribed below.
+Across both pipelines, feature selection is applied prior to model pruning within each recursive stage to ensure that retained meta-features remain compact and contextually meaningful.
+A detailed flow chart of the architecture is provided in \autoref{fig:ensemblingpipeline_binaryandmc_together}.
+All feature selection methods are described below.